oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

 ```

     !!! note
-        * If you are running container on a linux VM host(without using Resource Manager stack option), please refer to [point no. 7](faq.md) under FAQ   to avoid any permission issues.
+        * When running the CD3 container on a Linux VM host (without using the Resource Manager stack option), refer to [point no. 7](faq.md) under FAQ to avoid any permission issues.
         * Running the above command immediately after adding API key to the user profile in OCI might result in  Authentication Errors.
-In such cases, please retry after a minute.
+In such cases, retry after a minute.